Welcome!

 About Me

-I have been teaching one thing or another for most of my adult life.
+I have always loved teaching.
 I trained as a tap dancer in New York City while an undergraduate and taught tap for several years both during and after college.
-I’ve also been a ski instructor.
 Before returning to graduate school, I taught high school English.
+I’ve also been a ski instructor, and still enjoy skiing in the Catskill Mountains.